|Team Outlook and Scouting Report|

 SEASON-TO-DATE GRADE: A-

-Their average run differential is +1.75 which ranks #2 in the AL, which is the same as how they rank in win percentage.
-They are the #2 ranked team in run differential (based on all teams' road stats) and the #1 ranked team among home teams.
-Their average run differential in their past 13 games is +3.
+Their record is slightly better than it should be.
+Their average run differential is +1.01 which ranks #3 in the AL, but their rank based on win percentage is #2.
+They are the #4 ranked team in run differential (based on all teams' road stats).
+This is the same ranking they have among home teams.
+They are trending down.
+Their average run differential in their past 11 games is +1.09 (#6 over this stretch).

 TEAM STATS PER GAME (League Rank):